 Fortunately your (pressing political pressures) reasons for your poor performance were not dismissed as excuses with the admonition, “Earthquakes don’t count.”
-This rebuke was propagated in the book ‘How To Become a Rainmaker’ and is made to vehemently negate any excuse as to why you did not meet your targets.
-It says, “No one cares that the ‘peso was devalued’, or ‘the customer went bankrupt’, or, ‘a new competitor opened next door, or (as in our case) ‘the economy is (was) lousy.
+This rebuke is propagated in the book ‘How To Become a Rainmaker’ and is made to vehemently negate any excuse as to why you did not meet your targets.
+It says, “No one cares that the ‘peso was devalued’, or ‘the customer went bankrupt’.
+Or, ‘a new competitor opened next door, or (as in our case) ‘the economy is (was) lousy.
 You either made the sale or you didn’t.
 Even earthquakes don’t count.’”

 If you actively engaged in the non-direct selling activities aforementioned, you will hit the ground running.
 If you had blanketed the ‘lousy economy’ reason to justify your inertia, then you have plenty of work to do.
 And it doesn’t help that we are going into the December period when, to quote another salesperson I know, “The system shuts down.”
 This system here refers to both the salesperson and the environment.